My favorite way to cook pork belly is to slice it (or buy it pre-sliced), then bake the strips in the oven.

 - Preheat your oven to 400°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper.

 - Place the pork belly strips in the pan in a single layer.
-Sprinkle them with salt, pepper, and smoked paprika.
+Sprinkle them with salt, pepper, garlic powder, and smoked paprika.
+Or simply season them with half a teaspoon of smoked salt.

 - Drain on paper towels and serve.